dustsigns/lecture-demos/affine_transformations/rotation3d_readme.md

 Usage
 -----

-Change the angle of rotation around one axis (see parameters below) to see the position of the rotated bunny (white) change compared to the original's (semi-transparent grey).
+Change the angle of rotation around one axis (see parameters below) to see the position of the rotated bunny (white) change compared to the original's (semi-transparent).
 Observe that the distance between each point of the bunny and the axis of rotation does not change.
 Rotating around one axis and then another is equivalent to performing one (more complex) affine transformation which is composed of the two individual rotations.

 ![Screenshot after rotating the bunny around the X and Y axes](../screenshots/rotation3d_x180_y90.png)